hphelion/documentation/commercial/GA1/commercial.install-3par.md

 2 - **Install IMC**

   * Download and install the HP 3PAR Inform Management Console(IMC) if it is not installed as part of the HP 3PAR installation.
-You may refer to the URL provided in the Undercloud Horizon Dashboard of HP Helion Openstack&#174;. <!---Download the HP 3PAR Inform Management Console(IMC) from the URL provided in the Undercloud Horizon Dashboard.-->
+You may refer to the URL provided in the undercloud Horizon Dashboard of HP Helion Openstack. <!---Download the HP 3PAR Inform Management Console(IMC) from the URL provided in the undercloud Horizon Dashboard.-->

   * Create CPGs in StoreServ using IMC.
 Refer to the online user guide  for managing the StoreServ using IMC.